marcbezem/INF102/README.md

 # INF102
-Lecture notes and other material for the course INF102, Algorithms and Data Structures, at the University of Bergen.
+Lecture notes and other material for the course INF102, Algorithms, Data Structures and Programming, at the University of Bergen.